that-recsys-lab/smores/README.md

 - `PopularRecommender` (label: popular): Wrapper for the LensKit `PopScorer` class.
 Recommends popular itesm within the dataset.
 - `ItemKnnRecommender` (label: item_knn): Wrapper for the LensKit `ItemKNNScorer`.
 - `ImplicitMFRecommender` (label: implicit_mf): Wrapper for the LensKit `ImplicitMFScorer`.
 - `FileRecommender` (label: file_based): Similar to FixedItemRecommender.
-Reads a file of popular items in a genre and recommends from those.
+Reads a file of popular items in a genre and recommends randomly from those.

 Recommended structure for a recommender is to have PopularRecommender as the cold user fallback and PopularFromFileRecommender as the cold start fallback.